grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* [ ] keep an eye out for military terms --- avoid
 		* [ ] like generally, you want to remove the word 'orders'
 	* [ ] You need to _see_ the aesthetic of the grime in your head if you want to describe it; the same way you see the mechanical bits.
+		* [ ] It isn't capturing the grittiness enough, build that up
+	* [ ] Consider adding more description of the spaces --- particularly inside the Prospect
+		* How is it decorated?
+		* What does it _feel_ like?
+		* How is the galley laid out?
+		* What does the engine room feel like?
+		* What does the sonar compartment and control room feel like?
+(You spend so much time in those spaces)
+		* (I think the cargo hold is fairly well covered, it's the main decks that are a little weak)
 	* [ ] watch the pacing, it's a little off in places:
 		* [ ] it should be a slow build up to a big singular event like the ballast blow
 		* [ ] And it should be a draw-out grind in a staring-at-dials scene that goes hauls the tension along relentlessly
 		* [ ] fill in the time-passing sections with something to pull the pacing along at a slow but steady rate,
 			* don't just montage over them, it makes it feel like things are moving too fast.
 	* [ ] make sure the _fear_ is in there, particularly in the build up to big inflection points
-	* [ ] It isn't capturing the grittiness enough, build that up
 	* [ ] try putting in more cursing.
 Maybe it seems like it's hard to do it genuinely. but on the other hand, maybe all you have to do is _do_ it --- curses every third word.
 		* I think TV has programmed you to think you can't use cursing so much.
 But even TV that doesn't shy away from cursing still has far less cursing than even average real life. (except Deadwood of course)
 		* And a lot more cursing might actually be a simple way to make it grittier.